irhesri/ProjectEuler/README.md

 Find the largest prime factor of a given number.
 ___
 ## <a href=https://www.hackerrank.com/contests/projecteuler/challenges/euler004/problem?isFullScreen> Problem 4: </a> Largest palindrome product <sup>[Medium]</sup>
+[Hackerrank] Find the largest palindrome made from the product of two 3-digit numbers which is less than a given number N.

-Find the largest palindrome made from the product of two n-digit numbers.
+[projecteuler] Find the largest palindrome made from the product of two 3-digit numbers.
 ___
 ## <a href=https://www.hackerrank.com/contests/projecteuler/challenges/euler005/problem?isFullScreen> Problem 5: </a> Smallest multiple <sup>[Medium]</sup>
 Find the smallest positive number that is evenly divisible by all of the numbers from 1 to a given number.